Maria of Austria, Holy Roman Empress

-Archduchess Maria of Austria (21 June 1528 – 26 February 1603) was the empress consort and queen consort of Maximilian II, Holy Roman Emperor, King of Bohemia and Hungary.
+Maria of Austria or Maria of Spain (21 June 1528 – 26 February 1603), also known as Isabel, was the empress consort and queen consort of Maximilian II, Holy Roman Emperor, King of Bohemia and Hungary.
 She served as regent of Spain in the absence of her father Emperor Charles V from 1548 until 1551 and was one of the most powerful empresses of the Holy Roman Empire.

 Early life

 Maria was born in Madrid, Spain to Charles V, Holy Roman Emperor and King of Spain, and Isabella of Portugal.

-She grew up mostly between Toledo and Valladolid with her siblings, Philip and Joanna.
+She grew up mostly in Toledo and Valladolid with her siblings, Philip and Joanna.
 They built a strong family bond despite their father's regular absences.
 Maria and her brother, Philip, shared similar strong personal views and policies which they retained during the rest of their lives.

 As Regent of Spain

-On 15 September 1548, aged twenty, she married her first cousin Archduke Maximilian.
-The couple had sixteen children during the course of a twenty-eight-year marriage.
+On 15 September 1548, aged twenty, Maria married her first cousin Archduke Maximilian.
+Despite Maria's commitment to Habsburg Spain and her strong Catholic manners, the marriage was a happy one.
+The couple had sixteen children in just nineteen years, but only nine of them lived to adulthood.

 While her father was occupied with German affairs, Maria and Maximilian acted as regents of Spain from 1548 to 1551 during the absence of Prince Philip.
 Maria stayed at the Spanish court until August 1551, and in 1552, the couple moved to live at the court of Maximilian's father in Vienna.

 In 1558, Maria returned to Madrid and acted as regent of Spain during the absence of her brother, now King Philip II, from 1558 to 1561.

 As Holy Roman Empress

-After her return to Germany, her husband eventually succeeded his father Ferdinand I, at his death, as ruler of Germany, Bohemia and Hungary, which he ruled from 1564 to his death in 1576.
+In 1564, her husband succeeded his father Ferdinand I at his death, as Holy Roman Emperor, King of Bohemia, and King of Hungary.
+He ruled these domains until his death in 1576.
+Maria became Empress and Queen.

 Maria was a devout Catholic and frequently disagreed with her religiously ambiguous husband about his religious tolerance.

 During her life in Austria, Maria was reportedly ill at ease in a country which was not entirely Catholic, and she surrounded herself with a circle of strictly Catholic courtiers, many of whom she had brought with her from Spain.
 Her court was organized by her Spanish chief lady-in-waiting Maria de Requenes in a Spanish manner, and among her favorite companions was her Spanish lady-in-waiting Margarita de Cardona.